theypsilon/JoseBG/projects/wwix.md

 Enter in fever mode after killing 5 special enemies.

-Explosions that result from enemies being killed may damage other enemies.
+Explosions that result from enemies being killed may damage other enemies.+